alexanderkozlenko/addax/doc/topics/features.md

 <p />

-Each date and time value converter can be instantiated or derived using a custom format string:
+The default behavior of the built-in date and time value converters can be modified by using a custom format string:

 <p />